 Request

 There are many options about teeth and dentition in the main questionnaire (loose teeth, chipped, braces, caps, implants, dentures, etc.).
-If the patient is a child, you may want to replace this question with a simplified tooth question.
+If the patient is a child (under 16), you may want to replace this question with a question about loose teeth, or a simplified tooth question.

 Example: With regards to teeth – are there any loose teeth at the moment?